 EVA Park is a multi-user online virtual world that gives people with aphasia unique opportunities to practise their speech and establish social connections.
-It contains various virtual locations including shops, restaurants, a hairdressers, houses, a bar and disco.
+It contains a variety of virtual locations including shops, restaurants, a hairdressers, houses, a bar and disco, together with fun and fantastical elements.
 Users are represented by personalised avatars and communicate by talking to each other.

-EVA Park was created by the EVA project at City University London via a process of co-design involving usability experts, speech and language therapy researchers and consultants with aphasia.
+EVA Park was created by the EVA project at City, University of London, via a process of co-design where people with aphasia collaborated with researchers in human-computer interaction and speech and language therapy.
 A study involving 20 people with aphasia showed that using EVA Park led to an improvement in functional communication.

 EVA Park Quotes from Users:

 “Speech therapy.
 I got to practise speaking.
 We went to bench and talked.”

 “Only yesterday, I found the… dive.
 You’re floating in the water.
 It’s brilliant!”